Pycord-Development/pycord/docs/migrating_to_v2.rst

 Parting Words
 -------------

 The v2.0 of the library implemented a lot of new features.
-To implement newer features, such as slash commands, they can be seen on our `guide <https://guide.pycord.dev/>`_.
+To implement newer features, such as slash commands, they can be seen on our :resource:`guide <guide>`.